PM Modi to give keynote address at News18 Rising India Summit

-The following article is an initiative of CNBC-TV18 and is intended to create awareness among the users
+The following article is an initiative of News18 Network and is intended to create awareness among the users

 The second edition of News18 Rising India Summit this year is truly unmissable following its line-up of speakers and topics of discussion.